kappnav/design/user-actions-nls.md

 # NLS Support for User-defined Actions

 User defined actions can support or not support language translation (NLS) as they choose.
-To support NLS, translation text is required for text and description fields for action menu items.
+To support NLS, translation text is required for text and description fields for resource action definitions - e.g. for menu items.
 This is supported on all action types - e.g. url-actions, cmd-actions.

 The basic concept is that a lookup key is used to index a language-specific map to obtain the correct text for the user's selected language.